oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Java itself can be used to solve this, we could create a factory to create a single instance, then and hide the MinimumChange constructor so it couldn't be created outside the factory, but that's a lot of hassle if we were to have to do this for all classes in an application.
 Fortunately for us Helidon has a solution which is connected with a capability called the Dependence Injection system which helps us with this, as well as providing a way to inject the object instances it creates.

-The actual creation of the instances is handled for us by Helidon, we just need to define the scope of the class as being ApplcaitonScoped (only a single instance per application) RequestScoped (An instances is created for the request and is used wherever needed within the request) There is also support for @SessionScoped where the created instance will be used across multiple http requests that together from a session, but we're not going to look into that further here.
+The actual creation of the instances is handled for us by Helidon, we just need to define the scope of the class as being ApplicationScoped (only a single instance per application) RequestScoped (An instances is created for the request and is used wherever needed within the request) There is also support for @SessionScoped where the created instance will be used across multiple http requests that together from a session, but we're not going to look into that further here.

 Firstly we need to edit the com.oracle.labs.helidon.storefront.data.MinimumChange class and make is ApplicationScoped (so only one instance no matter how often it's used in the application.)